ibm-cloud-docs/containers/cs_storage_cos.md

   ```
   {: pre}

-7. Verify the secret is created.
+7. Verify that the secret is created.
   ```
   kubectl get secrets
   ```